Schenkee/TryHackMe-Guides/Reports/Rabbit_Store_report.md

 Unauthorised elevation of account privileges enabling access to restricted subscription-only content can cause significant financial and reputational damage to the organisation.
 Attackers may leak subscription-only content online or potentially undertake mapping of internal services and prepare further attacks.

 **Remediation Advice:**
-Enforce an allowlist of assignable fields server-side.
+Enforce an allow-list of assignable fields server-side.
 Validate and normalise inputs and ensure default account attributes are set server-side only, do not accept client-controlled values for authorisation-sensitive attributes.
 Perform a detailed review of all API endpoints to ensure only intended fields can be modified by clients.

 ---